emit-js/emit/README.md

 Libraries export "emit composers" — functions that add listeners to the emitter.

-Keep things small and fast.
-The emit library is < 1 kb compressed & gzipped.
+Libraries should be small and universal.
+The emit library is less than 1 kb compressed & gzipped and works on any browser.

 ## Effects